 Deborah Hysen had 17 years of professional experience in the commercial real estate sector before joining the Department of General Services of the State of California in 1997 as a Regional Property Manager.
 Prior to her tenure with the State, Ms. Hysen was responsible for the management, leasing, and renovations of multiple real estate projects comprising millions of square feet.
 In her later positions of Asst.
 Deputy Director of Real Estate and Chief Deputy Director of the Department, she has been responsible for managing the State’s complex building portfolio, overseeing billions of dollars of new construction and billions more in state procurement.

 Ms. Hysen has served on the State’s Sustainability Task Force and also as a member of the Governor’s Energy Policy Advisory Council (EPAC).
 She oversaw the design and construction of the State’s first LEED building recipients.
 She also served as a Director of Governor Schwarzenegger’s California Performance Review (CPR) Team before accepting the nod to lead the Governor’s Facilities Strike Team to construct new facilities for the California Department of Corrections and Rehabilitation (CDCR).
-Her current role of Chief Deputy Secretary for Facility Planning, Construction and Management for CDCR includes overseeing the Department’s ambitious Energy Management and Resource Conservation unit charged with developing all new buildings to achieve LEED certification.
+Her current role of Director for Facility Planning, Construction and Management for CDCR includes overseeing the Department’s ambitious Energy Management and Resource Conservation unit charged with developing all new buildings to achieve LEED certification.
 She currently serves as a member of the Green Building Advisory Committee for the State.